 Figure 13 shows the cascade connection.
-The signals shown with double lines are LVDS and the others are CMOS.
-Cascade mode is selected by setting $MODE\C/\overline{D} = 1$ .
-Similar to daisy chain, the first device in the chain is identified by selecting LAT\Y/ $\overline{N} = 0$ .
-For all other devices in the chain LAT\Y/ $\overline{N} = 1$ .
-See Table 1 for more details on device configuration.
+The signals\shown by double lines are LVDS and the others are CMOS.
+Cascade mode is selected by setting MODE\C/D = 1.
+Similar to daisy chain, the first device in the chain is identified by selecting LAT\Y/N = 0.
+For all other devices in the chain LAT\Y/N = 1.
+See Table 2 for more details on device configuration.
 SDO, CLK\O, and SYNC\O are connected to the common bus.
-This means only one device occupies the bus at a time, while LVDS drivers for all other devices 3-state.
+This means only one device occupies the bus at a time while the LVDS drivers for all other devices 3-state.
 Unlike SDO and SYNC\O, the clock cannot be switched out from device to device as the receiver requires a continuous clock.
-So only device 1 outputs the clock and CLK\O of all other devices is 3-stated by appropriately setting M1+ and M1- as listed in Table 1.
+So only device 1 outputs the clock and CLK\O of all other devices is 3-stated by appropriately setting M1+ and M1-as listed in Table 2.